Inside: This Spain packing list will ensure you are prepared for anything on your Spanish vacation.

 As well as wiping away the sweat and bacteria that combine to form body odor, they will wipe away city grime or the mud and dust that can cling to your skin when trekking the trails.

-When the Spanish weather is hot and sticky, using one of these cooling wipes can also give you a very welcome feeling of freshness too.
+When the Spanish weather is hot and sticky, using one of these cooling wipes can also give you a very welcoming feeling of freshness too.

 20. A First Aid Kit

 Frankly, it’s not really wise to go anywhere in the world without taking a first aid kit, so why would packing for Spain be any different?